mist-devel/mist-board/tutorials/soc/readme.md

 it's contents.

 Files required on SD card:
  - soc.rbf renamed to core.rbf
  - z80_soc.rom
-      - other files to show up in the directly listing
+ - other files to show up in the directory listing

 Lesson 7b: Hardware SPI
 -----------------------